foolip/mdn-bcd-collector/README.md

 BrowserStack, LambdaTest, etc. -- please check with your provider on how to configure your WebDriver URL.

+You can also test just a single browser by defining the `BROWSER` environment variable:

+    BROWSER=chrome npm run selenium

 ## Running the tests

     npm test